OntimizeWeb/docs/docs/components/data/35-o-table-export.component.md

 ```

-- Add the extended service in the previous point in the app.module.ts with the injection token `O_EXPORT_DATA_SERVICE`
+- Add the extended service in the previous point in the `app.config.ts` with the injection token `O_EXPORT_DATA_SERVICE`

 ```ts
 // Defining custom providers (if needed)...